Government calls emergency Cobra meeting in wake of sixth day of violence

 A mosque in Middlesbrough was the latest of several to be targeted.

+Dame Priti, the Conservative MP for Essex constituency Witham, also rejected claims there was “two-tier policing” in Britain, where right-wing protests are dealt with more harshly than left-wing ones.
+Something the Prime Minister also denied as he insisted policing was “without fear or favour”.

+The most senior police officer in the country, Metropolitan Police Commissioner Sir Mark Rowley, appeared to grab a reporter’s microphone and throw it on the ground when he was asked about two-tier policing as he left the Cobra meeting.
+Asked about the incident, the force said he was “in a hurry”.

-Meanwhile in Rotherham, anti-immigration rioters smashed the windows of the Holiday Inn Express before starting fires.
+Among the latest scenes of widespread and continued disorder, which broke out in the wake of a knife attack last week which left three girls dead, anti-immigration rioters smashed the windows of the Holiday Inn Express in Rotherham at the weekend before starting fires.

 Masked men hurled lengths of wood, chairs and bottles with some spraying fire extinguishers at police officers amid the 700-strong crowd.